Suraya Qajar

-Suraya Sadraddin qizi Qajar (Sürəyya Sədrəddin qızı Qacar; May 1, 1910 – July 27, 1992) was a Soviet and Azerbaijani singer (mezzo-soprano).
-She was awarded the People's Artist of the Azerbaijan SSR (October 30, 1954), and People's Artist of the Armenian SSR.
+Suraya Sadraddin gizi Qajar (Sürəyya Sədrəddin qızı Qacar; May 1, 1910 – July 27, 1992) was a Soviet and Azerbaijani singer (mezzo-soprano).
+She was awarded the honorary titles of People's Artiste of the Azerbaijan SSR (in 1954) and People's Artist of the Armenian SSR.

 Life

 Qajar was born on May 1, 1910, in Shusha, Russian Empire.
 In 1927 she graduated from the Baku Pedagogical College.
 From 1927 to 1939 she was a soloist of the Azerbaijan State Academic Opera and Ballet Theater.
 Since 1940 she has been a soloist of the Azerbaijan State Academic Philharmonic Hall, and since 1968 she has been a vocal teacher-consultant.
 From 1946 to 1957 she was a soloist of the Armenian State Academic Philharmonic Hall.

-The main focus in the work of Qajar was occupied by Azerbaijani folk songs, mugams, as well as songs of the peoples of the USSR and Soviet composers.
-She has toured both in the cities of the Soviet Union and in Iran.
+The main focus in the work of Qajar was occupied by Azerbaijani folk songs, mugams, as well as songs of the people of the USSR and Soviet composers.
+She has toured both the cities of the Soviet Union and of Iran.
 She was awarded two Orders of the Badge of Honor and medals.
 She died in 1992 in Baku.